 Two mornings later, the same thing happened to me.
 I woke up in bed with the refreshing and calming breeze.

 I made a stronger effort to relax and added a little improvisation.
 I focused upon the movement of air currents and imagined just “letting go” and being carried away with the beautiful, soothing wind.

 I was successful.

-My eyes remained closed and I couldn’t see, but I felt the joys of being weightless.
+My eyes remained closed and I couldn’t see, but I felt the joy of being weightless.
 I was being carried around by the wind, seemingly without direction.
 But I felt serene and it was so freeing to have let go.